mstade/markette/spec/syntax.md

 ### Indenting

-Indenting in PHML should be done using `SPACE U+0020` characters, and an indent level should be two `SPACE U+0020` characters.
+Indenting in Markette should be done using `SPACE U+0020` characters, and an indent level should be two `SPACE U+0020` characters.
 All non-breaking whitespace characters at the start of a line should be converted into `SPACE U+0020` characters; except for `HORIZONTAL TABULATION U+0009` characters which should be converted into two `SPACE U+0020` characters.

 The indentation level is determined by counting all non-breaking whitespace characters at the start of a line; dividing the count by two; and rounding the result downwards to the nearest integer.